Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: Introduction

 \section{Introduction}

 Object recognition is one of the fundamental problems in computer vision.
 It involves finding and identifying objects in images, and plays an important role in many real-world applications such as advanced driver assistance systems, military target detection, diagnosis with medical images, video surveillance, and identity recognition.

-Over the past few years deep convolutional neural networks (CNN) have led to a remarkable progress in image classification \cite{krizhevsky2012imagenet, he2016deep}, and resulted in reliable appearance-based detectors e.g. \cite{ren2015faster, liu2016ssd, gidaris2016locnet, redmon2016yolo9000}.
-Fine-grained object recognition aims to identify subcategory object classes, which includes finding subtle difference among visually similar subcategories.
-Recent studies achieved good performance on fine-grained tasks \cite{Lin_2015_CVPR,Zhang2014}.
+Over the past few years deep convolutional neural networks (CNN) have led to remarkable progress in image classification \citep{ he2016deep,krizhevsky2012imagenet}, and resulted in reliable appearance-based detectors; e.g., \citep{lin2018focal,liu2016ssd,redmon2016yolo9000,ren2015faster,goldman2019dense}.

+Fine-grained object recognition aims to identify subcategory object classes, which includes finding subtle differences among visually similar subcategories such as dog breeds, product brands, car models, etc. The differences between classes are often small but always visually measurable, making visual recognition challenging but possible.
+Some of these datasets (e.g. UT-Zap50K \citep{finegrained}) provide each class with an \textit{in-vitro} image: a catalog or studio image isolated and captured under ideal imaging conditions; other datasets (e.g. Caltech-UCSD Birds \citep{WahCUB_200_2011}, Stanford Dogs \citep{KhoslaYaoJayadevaprakashFeiFei_FGVC2011}, FGVC-Aircraft \citep{maji2013fine}) provide each class with several \textit{in-situ} images, captured in natural real-world environments.
+Nonetheless, the image quality is mostly satisfactory for the task of visual classification.
+In fact, recent studies achieved good performance on fine-grained tasks \citep{Lin_2015_CVPR,peng2018object,Zhang2014}.

 However, the problem remains extremely difficult when the dataset categories are nearly identical in terms of their visual appearance.
-In this case, object categories are often virtually indistinguishable, since the discriminative features may be masked by inadequate observation or visual artifacts.
+In this case, the object categories may be virtually indistinguishable, since the discriminant features are often masked by inadequate observation or visual artifacts.
+Here we present an \empha{ultrafine-grained structured classification dataset}; unlike other fine-grained classification datasets, our images are \textit{in-situ} low-resolution cropped patches whose classes are often virtually indistinguishable by visual inspection alone.
+Therefore, incorporating additional sources of information to the classifier is imperative.
+Since the object-patches originate from larger scenes, we can model contextual relations between the objects based on their geometric layout.
+This study tackles the challenge of fine-grained, large-scale structured classification, and describes a novel, state-of-the-art technique for this task.